-Patients with weak bone (osteoporosis) are at increased risk of fracture during the peri-operative period.
-If a fracture occurs, it will be treated appropriately and may require additional procedures or delay in rehabilitation.
+Patients with weak bone (osteoporosis) are at increased risk of fracture during the perioperative period.
+If a fracture occurs, it will be treated appropriately and may require additional procedures at the time of surgery or later.

 Vascular Injury

 Very low risk, but has been reported in the literature.